MiohitoKiri5474/url_shortener/README.md

 # URL Shortener

-This is a URL Shortener API (but it still working on log-in system).
+This is a URL shortener back-end, powered by FastAPI.
+Support OAuth verify.

 ## Package Require

 1. Python3
-1. FastAPI
-1. Uvicorn
-1. SQLite3
-1. Pydantic
-1. bcrypt
-1. python-multipart
-1. python-jose
-1. passlib
-1. requests
-1. pytest
+1. poetry

 ## Installation